Certainsomeonex-x/Data-Viz/README.md

 ## 🌟 What is Data-Viz?

 **Data-Viz** is an advanced Python-based data analysis and visualization tool that revolutionizes how you interact with data.
 Simply describe your data in plain English, and watch as AI generates comprehensive statistical analyses and beautiful visualizations!

+> **🏆 MLH HackQuest Hackathon Project**
+>
+> This project was created for the **Major League Hacking (MLH) HackQuest Hackathon 2025**, showcasing the power of combining AI with data science to make analytics accessible to everyone.
+Built with Google's Gemini 2.5 Flash API and modern Python technologies.

 No more wrestling with CSV files or struggling with complex data formatting—just tell the AI what you want to analyze, and it handles the rest.